privemail85/Hedge-Dash-web3/README.md

 Hedge-Dash-web3
 ===============

 Hedge dashboard with web3 integration.
+Demo application is live at https://powerful-caverns-66638.herokuapp.com.

 Run on Development Machine
 --------------------------